 Rules are great, but you need more than a small library!

 So where did that lead us?
 First of all we found some neat tools that have similarities to what we want, but happen to fall short in key areas.
 They fall short because they might have created their own language, or they are too much a silo, or they are under powered and so on.
-IFTTT is probably the closest in terms of connectivity, and Decisions or Drools is probably the closest in terms of rich logical rule ability and platform.
+IFTTT is probably the closest in terms of connectivity, and Decisions or Drools is probably the closes in terms of rich logical rule ability and platform.
 But they simply can’t meet our needs.
 That means…we had to make our own!